-Sprained ankle massage techniques can help with treatment and rehabilitation of sprained ankles.
-In particular, cross friction massage to the injured ligaments by realigning new scar tissue.
+Sprained ankle massage techniques form part of a full rehabilitation program.
+In particular, cross friction massage to the injured ligaments help realign new scar tissue.

 During the acute phase, immediately after you sprain your ankle, the priority is to apply the PRICE principles (rest, ice, compression, elevation).
 Therefore, do not use sprained ankle massage techniques because you will prevent healing and could make your injury worse.

 From around 3 days after injury, small circular frictions applied gently around the joint may help reduce swelling.

 As your pain subsides, deeper ankle sprain massage techniques can be incorporated to help loosen the calf and shin muscles and improve range of motion.